eejlny/VGAE_SGRACE/README.md

-Currently the variational tests (beta > 0) do not outperform the non-variational (beta = 0)
+Currently the variational tests (beta > 0) do not outperform the non-variational (beta = 0).

-Example of anomaly scores with 1-bit precision using the SGRACE accelerator (blue normal/red abnormal).
+Hardware support is work in progress but initial results demonstrate good anomaly scores with 1-bit precision using the SGRACE accelerator (blue normal/red abnormal) as illustrated in the following picture.

 <img width="400" height="300" alt="image" src="https://github.com/user-attachments/assets/6be14681-fdb5-4fbe-8183-998b506e0d67" />

-Best AUC results measured with beta = 0 for considered datasets:
+Best AUC results measured with beta = 0 for considered datasets using the software model: